Do we need another ‘Minister for Drought’ ?

 Whatever one's interpretation of the causes of the current phase of rapid inter-glacial planetary warming, our UK climate is becoming warmer...and drier (see recent blog for more in depth analysis).
 This change applies to all seasons of the year, not just summer.
 We should therefore expect periodic droughts to recur with increasing frequency in the years to come, which will result in chronic water shortages if we leave things as they are.

-One possibility that we now need to consider urgently is a national water grid, similar to our electricity and gas grids.
+water grid, similar to our electricity and gas grids.
 This possibility has already been considered by government but so far no progress has been made, largely on cost grounds.
 Large scale infrastructure projects such as this have always fallen prey to the short-termism that is rife within politics in a modern democracy, and this one is no exception.

-Despite the parched nature of the Midlands and South, there is still plenty of water in our northern UK reservoirs which could be piped southwards at times of increased need if the appropriate infrastructure were in place.
+Despite the current parched nature of the Midlands and South, there is still plenty of water in our northern UK reservoirs which could be piped southwards at times of increased need if the appropriate infrastructure were in place.
 The rainfall pattern has become heavily skewed towards northern regions in recent years - the northwest of Scotland, for example, has had up to 250mm of rain during the current 'drought', while some areas of the South East have had virtually nothing.

 How should we go about funding this project ?

-Many billions have already been earmarked for HS2, which has barely started construction, and is not expected to be fully 'on stream' until the early 2030s (and that's without the inevitable delays and cost-overruns that will occur).
+Many billions have already been earmarked for HS2, which has barely started construction, and is not expected to be fully 'on stream' until the mid 2030s (and that's without the inevitable delays and cost-overruns that will occur).
 This project has been described both as a 'white elephant' and a 'monument to political vanity', with its sole apparent benefit being to cut the journey time from London to Birmingham by half an hour or so.
 By the time it comes on stream, rail fares will have risen so far that the 'man in the street' would need a small mortgage to afford to travel on it, so it's likely that it will be under-subscribed from the start, and it may well turn out to be a chronic loss-maker.

-Much has been made in the press during the recent hot spell about the contribution of water leakage to our deficit.
+Much has been made in the press during the recent hot spell about the contribution of water leakage to our supply deficit.
 In my view this is a side-issue.
 There will always be a measure of leakage in any water supply system.
 This is virtually impossible to avoid and increasingly expensive to remedy given the inaccessibility of the offending, and often elderly, pipework.
 Obviously acute and costly leakage events such as burst water mains should of course be promptly remedied, but chasing every last small leak just isn't practicable - or an efficient way of boosting our supplies.
 A candid interview with any water supply company executive will confirm this.

 Logic therefore dictates that we should direct our efforts towards capturing much more of this surplus water, in this case for a '(non)-rainy day', and this will require much more available storage capacity - and a grid to distribute its contents to where it's most needed.